WHO: Students Ages 6-18, Students will be divided into Upper and Lower Forms

-Literacy & Library Skills – Students will learn how to find books in the library and then how to browse the books in that area to see if it’s at their level.
+Literacy & Library Skills – Younger students will learn how to find books in the library and then how to browse the books in that area to see if it’s at their level.
 They will learn how to skim and find out if a book is fiction or non-fiction.
 They will lead their own book club where each student gets a chance to share a book they’ve read and speak about the parts they liked and the parts they struggled with.
 Our goal is to foster an environment where the students encourage themselves and each other to read more widely and more deeply than before.
 When they read a book from all the areas of the library, they will earn a tassel to carry – a symbol of their journey and hard work.
 Taught by Ms. Rebecca.
-(32 minutes)
+(30 minutes)

 Does my student need to bring anything to class?
 All students should bring a water bottle marked with their full name.
 Students with dietary restrictions should bring their own snack.
 If their class requires a notebook, they need to bring money on the first day to purchase it and bring the notebook every subsequent week.

 Should parents stay with their kids?
 You, the parent, know more about your child and what will help him or her thrive.
 That means, you are the best person to make this decision!
 Some parents stay with their kids during classes, some stay nearby in case the child has a need, and most drop their kids off.
 You can choose what is best for your family throughout the year.